dredgy/DredgeTest/README.md

 # DredgeTest
 #cghange
-A repository for teach me hello
+A repository to teach us everything